MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 First start a PowerShell session from the command prompt by typing `PowerShell`.
 You will know that you are in a PowerShell session when the prompt changes from ``C:\directory>`` to ``PS C:\directory>``.

-Use the `Get-ContainerImages` command to return a list of images loaded on the host.
-Take note of the image name that you will use to create a container, in this example **WindowsServerCore**.
+Use the `Get-ContainerImage` command to return a list of images loaded on the host.
+Take note of the image name that you will use to create the container.
 ```powershell
 Get-ContainerImage